CONGRATULATIONS!

 built of welded steel; using half-inch and quarter-inch plate,

-as well as sheetmetal for the hat and beak,
+as well as sheetmetal for the hat and beak, and

-steel pipe for the neck.
+four & five-inch diameter steel pipe for the neck.

 Empty propane tanks were used for the head and body